FIWARE/tutorials.NGSI-v2/docs/pep-proxy.md

 <h3>Securing an IoT Agent South Port - PEP Proxy Configuration</h3>

-The `iot-agent-proxy` container is an instance of FIWARE **Wilma** listening on port `7897`, it is configured to forward traffic to `iot-agent` on port `7896`, which is the default port that the Ultralight agent is listening to for HTTP Requests.
+The `iot-agent-proxy` container is an instance of FIWARE **Wilma** listening on port `7897`, it is configured to forward traffic to `iot-agent` on port `7896`, which is the default port that the JSON agent is listening to for HTTP Requests.

 ```yaml
 iot-agent-proxy: